 What is Hymenoplasty?

 Hymenoplasty is 'repairing' a broken hymen surgically.
 Having a hymen that is intact is still thought to be a way to tell if a woman is a virgin.
-This thinking is flawed since a woman's hymen may be broken in a number of ways that have nothing to do with sex: vigorous exercise; bike riding; gymnastics; horseback riding or simply using tampons.
+This thinking is flawed since a woman's hymen may be broken in a number of ways that have nothing to do with sex: vigorous exercise; bike riding; gymnastics; horseback riding or simply using tampons or falling over.
 Some women can even be born without a hymen.

 While the practise of hymenoplasty is not a new phenomenon, it is only in recent years that such surgery has increased in the UK.

 An investigation conducted by The Sunday Times uncovered a minimum of 22 clinics offering hymenoplasty in London alone, and with many patients travelling in from abroad.
 The procedure is entirely cosmetic - giving the illusion of an unbroken hymen - takes less than an hour and is performed under local anaesthetic.
-However, some private clinics charge up to £3000 for the procedure and lure patients in with adverts promising to "restore your innocence" or "become a virgin again!".
-Although hymenoplasty is popular within different communities, it is particularly favoured by Muslims.
+However, some private clinics charge up to £3,000 for the procedure and lure patients in with adverts promising to "restore your innocence" or "become a virgin again!".
+Although hymenoplasty is popular within different conservative communities, it is particularly favoured by Muslims.